"Fresh Crowned with Fame, in Every Passing Year"

 1966

 Nancy Lou Anderson Glasgow '70 became the first African American student to enroll at Newberry College.
 A Newberry native, she was a day student for her four years.
-At Opeining Convocation in September 1966, President A.G.D.
-Wiles (1906 – 1982) told the student body, of Anderson, "She is a student at Newberry College and she will graduate from Newberry College.
+At Opening Convocation in September 1966, President A.G.D.
+Wiles (1906 – 1982) told the student body, "[Anderson] is a student at Newberry College and she will graduate from Newberry College.
 Anybody who has a problem with that should take it up with me."
 Glasgow earned her bachelor's degree in English in 1970 and worked as an elementary school teacher until her retirement.

 1976